-The regular maintenance, brand quality, and price of your Motherboard, the other components, and how often you are busy with the PC, whether you turn it off or not.
+The regular maintenance, brand quality, and price of your Mobo, the other components, and how often you are busy with the PC, whether you turn it off or not.
 Read more about can I move my CPU to a new motherboard?

 These are some factors that result in the degradation of the life span of a motherboard, so take care of them if you want to use the Motherboard for a longer period.

 A cheap Power Supply Unit can be dangerous for Motherboard: